 Note that a dental payment plan is different from a dental discount plan (often just called a ‘dental plan').
 Payment plans are not a type of insurance, just a way to spread the cost of your treatment to make it more affordable.
 This is similar to a loan, but the terms of the agreement with your dentist are different.

 Keep reading for some important things to consider before you look at payment plans for dental work.
-You can also watch the video below for more information on affording one of the most expensive treatments: braces.
+You can also watch the video below which explains how payment plans work for both dentists and patients:

 5. Dental discount plans

 Dental discount plans are another way to save money on dental care, especially if you want to be able to get routine care, but you can't afford normal insurance plans with premiums, deductibles and maximums.
 With a discount plan, you pay an annual fee and in return, you receive discounted dental work.
 Dental discount plans are less expensive than insurance plans and help many patients save a lot, especially on routine and preventative care like cleanings, but they can also be used for more expensive treatment like implants as well.
 To find out more about dental discount plans, you can check out our dental discount article here.